 One of the really cool new features of the amp is the noise gate.
 This gate is one of the tightest and most responsive gates I have ever tried on an amplifier.
 It has been well-designed, and the threshold can be set via the rear control.
 Each channel can be set to have the gate on or off, which was really handy.
 Once the gate kicks in, the amp is silent!

 I have played a great number of tube heads in my day and have to say, this is the one that takes first place.
 I have played the 120 MK2 in the past and really liked it, but this new version caught me off guard!

-The sound and features are nothing i have ever played before and can get into pretty much any tone you could ever ask for.
-The addition of the Two Notes Torpedo and built in Reactive load will provide the modern guitar player some amazing versatility.
+The sound and features are nothing I have ever played before.
+It can get into pretty much any tone you could ever ask for.
+The Two Notes Torpedo and built-in Reactive load provide amazing versatility.

-The noise gate and reverb are not just a thrown in quick marketing gimmick but are some crazy good features!
-Plus the Bluetooth capabilities could really be handy at a gig where you could potentially adjust your sound from the sound guys booth.
+The noise gate and reverb are not a quick marketing gimmick, but are some crazy good features!
+Plus, the Bluetooth capabilities could be handy at a gig.
+Especially where you could adjust your sound from the sound guy’s booth.

 There are also 2 new amps that are part of the MK III series, the 100P, and 100R.
 These are 3 channel amps with all the same features and killer sounds.
 If 2 high-gain channels are overkill for you, then a 3 channel amp might be what you are after!

 This is one incredible amp, nice job Revv, you knocked it out of the park!
 Anyone on the fence with this head should have no fear, as this is the amplifier you NEED to own.
 Heck, even sell the ones you currently own to buy it!